louarn-rous/br/breton.md

 | near listener | hennezh | hounnezh | ar re-se   |
 | far from both | henhont | hounhont | ar re-hont |

-demonstrative determiners are post-head clitics used in conjunction with the definite article
+Demonstrative determiners are post-head clitics used in conjunction with the definite article.

 |               | clitic                     | example                              |
 | :-            | :-                         | :-                                   |